ekinkade21/ekinkade21/README.md

 - 👋 Hi, I’m Eli Kinkade!
-- 👀 I’m currently looking for an co-op/internship for the Fall of 2022
 - 🌱 I am studying Computer Science and Cognitive Psychology at Northeastern University.
 - Projects available upon request.